puppetlabs-toy-chest/puppet-in-docker/README.md

+# Puppet-in-Docker

-A series of dockerfiles, and associated build toolchain, for building Docker images for for Puppet and related software.
+A series of Dockerfiles, and the associated build toolchain, for building Docker images containing Puppet and related software.

-# Experimental
+## Experimental

 This approach to packaging Puppet software is currently experimental.
 The resulting images are not a supported way of running Puppet or Puppet Enterprise and are likely to change quickly based on feedback from users.
 Please do try them out and let us know what you think.

-# Description
+## Description

 The individual Dockerfile's available in this repo can be copied and used locally for your own purposes.
 They may act as a good starting